madmaxgrey/QOL-Toggles-Steam/README.md

   **Options:** `yes` / `no` *(Default: no)*

 - **Achievement Notification**
-  Disable achievement popup notifications, ideal for use with SAN (Silent Achievement Notifier).
+  Disable achievement popup notifications, ideal for use with SAN (Steam Achievement Notifier).
   **Options:** `yes` / `no` *(Default: no)*

 ---